 - The material is not thought to produce adverse health effects or irritation of the respiratory tract (as classified using animal models).
-Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable control measures be used in an occupational setting. - Not normally a hazard due to non-volatile nature of product. - Inhalation of oil droplets/ aerosols may cause discomfort and may produce chemical pneumonitis. - Fine mists generated from plant/ vegetable (or more rarely from animal) oils may be hazardous.
+Nevertheless, good hygiene practice requires that exposure be kept to a minimum and that suitable control measures be used in an occupational setting. - Inhalation hazard is increased at higher temperatures. - Fine mists generated from plant/ vegetable (or more rarely from animal) oils may be hazardous.
 Extreme heating for prolonged periods, at high temperatures, may generate breakdown products which include acrolein and acrolein-like substances.